 As your production of estrogen and progesterone declines during menopause, your bone density will take a toll.
 The next section will show you exactly how menopause affects your bones.

 3 Ways Menopause Affects Your Bones

 The following trio can make for dangerous bone health conditions:

 Hormones regulate the activity of cells and tissues in your organs.
-It is essential that your body produces balanced hormones for overall health and well-being.
+It’s essential that your body produces balanced hormones for overall health and well-being.
 However, during menopause, your fracture risk increases due to extreme hormonal changes.
 Why?
 These hormone changes disrupt your body’s natural bone-building process.

-Estrogen, progesterone and testosterone are hormones that are produced by the ovaries.
-The production of these three hormones changes and fluctuates during your mid-life years and can increase your risk of bone loss and osteoporosis.
+Estrogen, progesterone, and testosterone are hormones produced by the ovaries.
+The production of these three hormones changes and fluctuates during your mid-life years and can increase your risk of bone loss.

 Hormones During Menopause

 |What is it?||Promotes the growth of tissues and ensures their function.
 It also decreases the perception of pain, increases HDL (good cholesterol) and preserves bone mass.||Is made primarily by your ovaries and plays a role in pregnancy. |

 It ensures the function and development of the reproductive tract and breasts, but one of its most important roles is to balance the effects of estrogen.